isaacnmm/pestpolicy-hugo2XX/content/posts/borax-flea-killer/index.md

 This 2 Pk
 Boric Acid
-for fleas will also kill ants and cockroaches. �So, whether its for your personal or rental apartment, this product will work great in killing the whole flea cycle.
+for fleas will also kill ants and cockroaches.
+So, whether its for your personal or rental apartment, this product will work great in killing the whole flea cycle.
 All youll need is to sprinkle the boric acid powder all over your house to get the fleas and roaches in their hiding places
 .
 Luckily, it has a residue effect of about two months and will continue killing the fleas and their larvae.